This Is How We Dominated The Iron Butt SaddleSore 1000

 Your mental state is equally important on a long motorcycle ride.
 You want to stay sharp and mindful on the SaddleSore 1000.
 Here are some of the best ways to mentally prepare for the trip.

-Riders should adjust their sleep schedule as well.
-For example, if you normally wake up at 8 am every day but are preparing for a 6 am road trip, you should start going to bed earlier.
+Riders should also adjust their sleep schedules.
+For example, if they normally wake up at 8 a.m. every day but are preparing for a 6 a.m. road trip, they should start going to bed earlier.

 Staying Safe During Long-Distance Rides